PrasanthYT/key-boo/README.md

 This project is licensed under the [MIT License](LICENSE).

-Enjoy playing Keyboard Master! 🚀
+Enjoy playing Key BOO! 🚀